TigerYY/OpenAero/DOCS/prd/status-tracking/user-auth-en.md

 ### Primary Criteria
 - [x] Users can register with email and password
-- [x] Users can log in securely with MFA support
+- [x] Users can log in securely with credentials
 - [x] Password reset functionality works
 - [x] User profiles can be created and updated
 - [x] Role-based access control is implemented